 Glycemic Index of Rice

-GI foods under 55 are considered low GI, and those above are considered high GI.
+Glycemic index (GI) foods under 55 are considered low GI, and those above are considered high GI.

-Rice and Rice Products Compared
+Brown Rice & Rice Products Compared

 White rice and brown rice are not the only rice varieties or products, so let’s lay out a few more nutrition facts, focusing on carb content.